Design history · Conceptual poster design

 Biography

 Shigeo Fukuda was born in Tokyo in 1932 to a family of toymakers — a biographical detail that turned out to be load-bearing.
-He studied at Tokyo National University of Fine Arts and Music, graduated in 1956 and took a design job at the food company Ajinomoto.
-In 1967 he opened his own studio and spent the rest of his career as an independent poster designer, sculptor and educator.
+He studied at the Tokyo National University of Fine Arts and Music, graduated in 1956 and took a design job at the food company Ajinomoto.
+In 1967 he left to open his own studio and spent the rest of his career as an independent poster designer, sculptor and educator.

 His international breakthrough came through the Warsaw International Poster Biennale, where he won the gold medal in 1972 and again in 1982.
-From the mid-1970s the Amnesty International, ecology and anti-war posters — especially Victory 1945 — carried his visual-paradox method out of Japan and into every major poster collection in the world.
+From the mid-1970s the Amnesty International, ecology and anti-war posters — especially Victory 1945 — carried his work out of Japan and into major poster collections across Europe and North America.
 He was inducted into the New York Art Directors Club Hall of Fame in 1987.

-He taught at Yale, UCLA and Tokyo University of Fine Arts.
+He taught at Yale, UCLA and the Tokyo University of the Arts.
 He was a long-serving member of the Alliance Graphique Internationale.
 He died in Tokyo in January 2009, aged 76.

 Design philosophy

 Fukuda’s method is the visual pun, treated as a formal discipline rather than a decorative flourish.
-Figure–ground inversions, impossible shadows, contradictory perspectives, the Droste effect — each poster is an engineered optical event where the viewer takes a second look and finds a second image.
+Figure-ground inversions, impossible shadows, contradictory perspectives, the Droste effect — each poster is an engineered optical event where looking twice reveals a second image inside the first.

-His own statement was that design should reward attention.
-A poster seen at a glance is one kind of communication; the poster that pays back a longer look with a discovered second meaning is, in Fukuda’s practice, the higher craft.
+His own account was direct: design should reward attention.
+A poster read in a glance is one kind of communication.
+The poster that pays back a longer look with a discovered second meaning is, in Fukuda’s practice, the harder craft.

-Craftwise this demanded an austere toolkit.
+That demanded an austere toolkit.
 The posters are almost always one-image, one-idea, flat colour, almost no typography.
-The discipline is in the drawing, the geometry and the willingness to throw away every draft that doesn’t land the pun cleanly.
+The discipline is in the geometry and the willingness to discard every draft that doesn’t land the pun without help.
+The shadow sculptures applied the same logic: everyday objects arranged so their shadow is a completely different object.
+The method is identical — only the medium changes.

 Key works

 Victory 1945 (1975) — anti-war poster for the 30th anniversary of the end of World War II.
-A bullet returning into a cannon.
-The single image that secured Fukuda’s reputation internationally.
+A bullet returning into the barrel of the cannon that fired it.
+Warsaw Grand Prix; MoMA collection.
+The single work Fukuda’s international reputation rests on.

 Iconic works

-Victory 1945 poster — bullet returning into cannon barrel
+Victory 1945 anti-war poster — bullet returning into cannon barrel — Shigeo Fukuda, 1975

 Victory 1945